julianlam/feps/fep/8c13/fep-8c13.md

 ### How it works, end to end

-1. **Every thread has a Context Object** - a dereferenceable collection (per FEP-7888) that represents the thread and is hosted by the root author's server.
-Its URI is the `context` value carried on posts in the thread.
+1. **Every thread has a Context Object** - a dereferenceable collection of the thread's *activities* (a FEP-7888 / [FEP-f228] collection of activities) hosted by the root author's server.
+Its URI is the `contextHistory` value carried on the thread's posts.
+Each post also carries an ordinary `context` value referencing the thread's [FEP-f228] *collection of posts*.
-2. **A sender replies normally.** They use ordinary `to`/`cc` addressing (e.g. the author and their followers) and include the thread's `context`.
-They do **not** put the context URI in `to`/`cc`.
+2. **A sender replies normally.** They use ordinary `to`/`cc` addressing (e.g. the author and their followers) and set `contextHistory` (and `context`).
+They do **not** put those URIs in `to`/`cc`.
 They deliver the reply to the root author's inbox.
-3. **The Context Authority routes it.** The root author's server recognizes itself as the Context Authority for that `context`, validates the reply (authorization + addressing rules + integrity), stores it in the Context Object, and forwards it to everyone currently authorized.
+3. **The Context Authority routes it.** The root author's server recognizes itself as the Context Authority for that `contextHistory`, validates the reply (authorization + addressing rules + integrity), stores it in the Context Object, and forwards it to everyone currently authorized.
 4. **"Currently authorized" is the Thread Policy** - the `to`/`cc` of the root post as the Context Authority last published it.
 If the author later tightens or loosens visibility, the Context Authority republishes the root object via `Update`, and future activities are routed to the new audience.